STV (TV channel): Regions

+On 25 September 2025, STV announced it would seek permission from OFCOM to replace its two regional news services.
+Subject to regulatory approval, separate news programmes for the North would be replaced with a pan-regional programme covering both STV licence areas from Glasgow, with the Aberdeen studios closing.
+According to chief executive Rufus Radcliffe, the company is also seeking to end its sub-regional opt out bulletins for Tayside and Edinburgh..

 Presentation

 2006

 The celebrity look remained until 2006, when the Scottish and Grampian names were traded in for one unified look: STV.
 The first ident package featured an elongated blue 'S', with scenes of Scottish people in various locations passing around the 'S' from person to person in differing scenes, until one person places the S in the centre of the screen.

 2009

 An updated look was introduced on 23 March 2009, consisting of a picture postcard scene which would flip over to the right to reveal another theme.
 This flipping increases in pace and as the camera pulls back before the STV logo forms against a gradient blue background.

 2014

 On 2 June 2014, STV's logo was given a slight update.
 The logo is now 3D, and the white "tv" is now situated on a gradient blue triangle while light blue curves appear on the 3 sides.
 The "S" colour was changed to gradient light blue.